 - Meet with your College Adviser or with your freshman seminar instructor, if you are a first-quarter freshman.

 - Think about changing your approach.
 If you've been studying alone, you might set up a study group.
 If you've just been reading over class notes before quizzes, think about highlighting key points or outlining important information.

 - Take advantage of University resources available to help you do better in your classes.

 Various campus resources can help you improve your study and test-taking skills and use your time more effectively.
 For example, you may benefit from working with a tutor or a formal peer study group.
-The Searle Center for Advanced Learning and Teaching has information about learning resources that can help you hone your academic work and about tutoring and support programs.
+The Searle Center for Advancing Learning and Teaching has information about learning resources that can help you hone your academic work and about tutoring and support programs.
 The Academic Services Division of the Department of Athletics and Recreation provides academic assistance and personal guidance to varsity-level student-athletes.